-The estimation of CVE has evolved compared to the VE when COVID-19 vaccination was first introduced.
-There has been much variation in the scientific literature in the past two to three years in the definitions of vaccination and reference groups used.
+The estimation of CVE has evolved compared to when COVID-19 vaccination was first introduced.
+There has been much variation in the scientific literature in the past two to three years in definitions of vaccination and reference groups used.
 In this protocol, we focus on an analysis of CVE for a specific seasonal vaccination campaign, similar to IVE.
 Here we compare the group vaccinated during the seasonal COVID-19 vaccination campaign of interest with a group not vaccinated during the vaccination campaign of interest.
-This provides information on the performance of the current season's vaccine(s), not taking prior vaccination history into account and providing, for the exposed group, a potentially similar exposure in a context of constantly changing variants.
-COVID-19 is still a novel virus, and our approach to analyse CVE will evolve over time, with several reference groups currently relevant.
+This provides information on the performance of the current season's vaccine(s), not taking prior vaccination history into account and providing, for the exposed group, a potentially similar exposure in a context of constantly changing variants/sublineages.
+COVID-19 is still a novel virus, and our approach to analyse CVE will continue to evolve over time.
 We propose other analysis types alongside the main analysis.
 More details can be found in Sections 3.8 Exposure (vaccination) and 3.13 Analysis.

-- Each study site/country to specify primary objectives of their study as measuring CVE only or CVE and IVE. - Each study site/country to specify the (additional) secondary objectives of their study.
+- > Each study site/country to specify primary objectives of their study. - Each study site/country to specify the (additional) secondary objectives of their study.

-3. Methods
+3 Methods